 - Any adult involved with intimate care should be a member of the school staff, not a volunteer or parent helper. - Ensure they are aware of the child protection policy and procedures in place within the school.
-If concerned about a child's actions or comments whilst carrying out intimate care, staff should record this and discuss with the school's Designated Safeguarding Lead - When using the staff toilet for intimate care, the door is left ajar, not closed - Ensure another staff member (secondary care giver) is informed before helping pupils in intimate care - Any assistance with intimate care that is done must be recorded on the Class Record of Intimate Care and is signed and dated - The secondary care giver understands their responsibility to check with the primary care giver everything was fine during the process - Children who need changing during lesson time due to a toileting accident should be changed in privacy - There must be careful communication with each child who needs help with intimate care - Speak to the child by name and explain what is happening. - Consider the dignity of the child and allow them to make a decision on how they are to be assisted.
-Ask the following questions if relevant: - Would you like me to help you? - o Would you like me to come with you and wait outside the door if you need any help? - As a basic principle children will be supported to achieve the highest level of autonomy that is possible given their age and abilities.
+If concerned about a child's actions or comments whilst carrying out intimate care, staff should record this and discuss with the school's Designated Safeguarding Lead. - When using the staff toilet for intimate care, the door is left ajar, not closed. - Ensure another staff member (secondary care giver) is informed before helping pupils in intimate care. - Any assistance with intimate care that is done must be recorded on the Class Record of Intimate Care and is signed and dated. - The secondary care giver understands their responsibility to check with the primary care giver everything was fine during the process. - Children who need changing during lesson time due to a toileting accident should be changed in privacy. - There must be careful communication with each child who needs help with intimate care. - Speak to the child by name and explain what is happening. - Consider the dignity of the child and allow them to make a decision on how they are to be assisted.
+Ask the following questions if relevant: - Would you like me to help you? - Would you like me to come with you and wait outside the door if you need any help? - As a basic principle children will be supported to achieve the highest level of autonomy that is possible given their age and abilities.
 Staff will encourage each child to do as much for themselves as they can.
 This may mean, for example, giving the child responsibility for washing themselves. - If children can change themselves, wait outside the door with the younger children and reassure them you are there.
-If the child is mature enough, offer the option of going alone without an adult - Be aware and responsive to the child's reactions if assisting with intimate care - Ensure any religious or cultural values are taken into account - Ensure spare clothing is readily available - Gloves should be used if assisting in any form of intimate care - If washing is required, use a disposable cloth.
-Encourage the child to wash any intimate parts of the body - Dispose of any item appropriately - If necessary clean and disinfect any soiled areas once the child has returned to class - If a child sustains injury needing intimate care the head should be called and the parents informed and requested to attend as appropriate - If a child has need of support or re-assurance after the incident a private space should be used - Confidentiality should be maintained at all times between child, school and the parent/carer - Staff with concerns over any aspect of intimate care should discuss these with the Headteacher
+If the child is mature enough, offer the option of going alone without an adult. - Be aware and responsive to the child's reactions if assisting with intimate care. - Ensure any religious or cultural values are considered. - Ensure spare clothing is readily available. - Gloves should be used if assisting in any form of intimate care. - If washing is required, use a disposable cloth.
+Encourage the child to wash any intimate parts of the body. - Dispose of any item appropriately. - If necessary, clean and disinfect any soiled areas once the child has returned to class. - If a child sustains injury needing intimate care the head should be called and the parents informed and requested to attend as appropriate. - Confidentiality should be always maintained between child, school and the parent/carer. - Parents will be contacted if the pupil refuses to be changed or becomes distressed during the process. - Staff with concerns over any aspect of intimate care should discuss these with the Headteacher.